stuwilmur/GRADE-DOH/README.md

 # GRADE-DOH
-Governement Revenue And Development Indicators Determinants Of Health model.
+Governement Revenue And Development Estimators Determinants Of Health model.

 ## Notes on the data